panapnamana/org-highlight-hydra/README.md

     (load-file "/your-path/your-folder/org-extra-emphasis.el")
     (load-file "/your-path/your-folder/org-highlight-hydra.el")

-Also set the highlighting colors, either through the menu or quick and dirty by copying this:
+Also set the highlighting colors, either through the menu or quick and dirty by copying this into your config:

     (custom-set-faces
      '(org-default ((t (:inherit default))))